 GW accepts payments in the form of personal check, money order, wire transfer, cashier's check and traveler's check.
 Tuition is due by the first day of the semester and can be paid online 24 hours a day.

-Students may also mail a check or pay in person at Colonial Central.
-There is a drop box outside of the Cashier's Office at Colonial Central located on the ground floor of the Marvin Center for in-person after-hours payments.
+Students may also mail a check, or drop a check in the drop box safe in person at Colonial Central.
+There is a drop box outside of Colonial Central located on the ground floor of the Marvin Center for in-person payments after hours.

 Students may also enroll in the GW Monthly Payment Plan. (see below)